-Caroline Dalton researches and explores ideas through making, often executing fastidious detail within a research of Sculpture and Installation.
+Caroline Dalton researches and explores ideas through making, often executing fastidious detail within a research of Sculpture, Materials and Installation.

 In the main her work is largely site responsive and considers a dialogue with space & place, and the pieces she creates seek to draw influence directly from the context of their site; leading to a broader analysis of the sculptural object in terms of concept, materiality and context.

 Investigating the body and the art historic, her enquiry has developed to examine the figure, space, and both in terms of presence and absence; serving to explore ideas about occupation and habitation in effect, set amongst the many defining spaces and interactions which make up our said surroundings.

 Often what surfaces are ideas which encompass the model, where she creates carefully detailed exhibits, facsimiles or devices all made as exacting replicas or copies and with many them being experienced as white signature material akin to a sort of prototype or proposal.